Slavetomints/slavetomints.github.io/markdown/writeups/2025/vishwactf-2025/steganography/spilled-paint-water.md

 ```

-So here I see a few issues, the first is that the `background-color` element is washing out all of the li nes, since it is the same
+So here I see a few issues, the first is that the `background-color` element is washing out all of the lines, since it is the same color as they are.
+To remedy this you can simply comment it out using the `/* comment *\` syntax.

+The next thing about this I see is that
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTA5NDM1NzEsODY5NzM1NjY1XX0=
+eyJoaXN0b3J5IjpbLTgwNTc1NTEyMCw4Njk3MzU2NjVdfQ==
 -->